yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 leader role and some of transactions didn't replicated to the current leader.
 This situation should be resolved through rejoin of the instance.

-Consider an exmaple below.
-Originally instance with ID1 was assinged a Leader role and the cluster had 2 replicas with quorum set to 2.
+Consider an example below.
+Originally instance with ID1 was assigned a Leader role and the cluster had 2 replicas with quorum set to 2.

 ```